ganakailabs/cloudeval-docs/docs/getting-started/overview.md

 ## Step 2: Try the Playground

-**New to cloudeval?** Try our interactive playground to explore features without signing up:
+**New to Cloudeval?** Try our interactive playground to explore features without signing up:

 **[Launch Playground →](https://cloudeval.ai/playground)**